azapeti/bigquery-python-bash-automation/README.md

 ### Running the Python Script

 2. **Python Script:**
-    Save the following script as `run_bigquery.py` in the `/path/to/your/bigquery-python-bash-automation` folder:
+    Save the following script as `run_bigquery.py` in the `/path/to/your/bigquery-python-bash-automation` directory:

     ```python
     import os